astrotars/stream-flutter/README.md

 Here we see a simple Flutter form, backed with a `TextEditingController`.
 First thing is to check is the text is a valid channel id.
 Stream Chat has rules around what a channel id can look like, and for simplicity, we'll just create and list channels by this id.
 You can refer to the [docs](https://getstream.io/chat/docs/initialize_channel/?language=js) if you'd like to add a separate channel name.

 Once a user submits a channel id, we simply navigate to the `LivestreamChannel` widget.
 Notice we don't create a channel in Stream here.
-Stream lazily creates channels upon our first interaction with them.
-The `LivestreamChannel` will query and watch the channel which will force its creation.
-Also, we use the name "Livestream" to mirror the type of channel we'll using in Stream.
-Livestream is the default channel type we want since in part 4 we'll implement live video into our group channel.
+Stream lazily creates channels upon our first interaction with it, such as querying the channel or sending a message.
+In our case, the `LivestreamChannel` will query and watch the channel which will force its creation.
+We use the name "Livestream" to mirror the type of channel we'll using in Stream.
+Livestream is the default channel type we want, since in part 4, we'll implement live video into our group channel.
 If none of the default types work for your application, you can create your own channel types.

 Here is what the user sees when first joining a group channel: